 If publishing content on your own site is so ineffective for beginners, why do so many experts recommend it?

-they underestimate the importance of their own audience.
+My guess: they underestimate the importance of their own audience.

 They don’t realize that the traffic they receive from publishing new content is the result of an audience who likes and trusts them sharing that content.
 Take away that audience, on the other hand, and the same content would fall flat and get them no results whatsoever.